hughbien/charted/README.md

     $ charted --migrate

-The app should be mounted to `/charted` path on your domain.
-Then in your app, include the script right before the closing `</body>` tag:
+The app should be mounted to `/charted` path on your domain

-    <script src="/charted/script.js" async></script>

-If you concatenate your JavaScript, you can generate the `script.js` file and add it to your project.
-The downside being when you update the charted gem, you'll also have to remember to update the JavaScript:
+In your app, generate a `charted.js` file.
+This can be safely concatenated with you other JavaScript assets.

     $ charted --js > /path/to/my/project/public/charted.js